lancachenet/steamcache/README.md

 # WARNING: DEPRECATED CONTAINER

-The steamcache/steamcache container is not  recommended for use as it is no longer under active development.
-The steamcache team highly recommends using our [lancachenet/monolithic](https://hub.docker.com/r/lancachenet/monolithic) container instead as it offers drastic performance and speed improvements over the old steamcache method.
+The lancachenet/steamcache container is not  recommended for use as it is no longer under active development.
+The lancachenet team highly recommends using our [lancachenet/monolithic](https://hub.docker.com/r/lancachenet/monolithic) container instead as it offers drastic performance and speed improvements over the old steamcache method.

 ## License